WebberZone/contextual-related-posts/readme.txt

     * New option to limit posts to the primary category/term.
 The plugin checks if either Yoast, Rank Math, The SEO Framework or SEOPress are active.
 If none of these are active, the plugin will pick the first category provided by `get_the_terms()`
     * New option to show the primary category/term
     * New option in metabox to enter a comma-separated list of post IDs to exclude from the related posts
+    * New filter `crp_fill_random_posts` (default:false) which can be used to fill random posts if the number of related posts is less than the limit set

 * Enhancements/modifications:
     * `post_title` and `post_content` fields are only used if *Use content* option is set